 In 2015, the Explorathon took place across Scotland on 25 September, with RZSS Edinburgh Zoo as the flagship venue in Edinburgh, showcasing Heriot-Watt research to the public through interactive activities, talks and discovery trails.

 This mini science festival offered the public a zoo-perb opportunity to learn from roar-inspiring scientists, educators and researchers.
 We showcased the ground-breaking scientific research being undertaken at Edinburgh’s universities, asking 'what do researchers really do and why does it matter to me?'

-This extravaganza of discovery, debate and entertainment takes place annually in 300 cities across the EU, to bring the world of research to the general public.
-In Edinburgh, a myriad of activities were hosted at Our Dynamic Earth, The National Museum of Scotland, the Botanic gardens and at various cafes across the city, bringing together academics from across the Edinburgh Universities.
+In Edinburgh in 2014, a myriad of activities were hosted at Our Dynamic Earth, The National Museum of Scotland, the Botanic gardens and at various cafes across the city, bringing together academics from across the Edinburgh Universities.

 At Our Dynamic Earth, Heriot-Watt’s scientists from the Schools of Life Sciences and Engineering and Physical Sciences amazed and inspired around 800 adults and children.
 From deep sea robots and the coral reefs they help protect, to arctic exploration and glowing jellyfish that let us see inside the tiny world of living cells, the afternoon was a chance for the public to see what researchers really do and why it matters.